 - 17.11.1.2.1 The test equipment consists of an oven which provides a controlled thermal environment over a 40 °C to 365 °C temperature range and can increase the temperature of the surrounding oven atmosphere at the rate of 3.3 °C per hour throughout the temperature operating range, minimize hot spots, and ensure (by circulation or other means) a uniform thermal environment to the item under test.
-Secondary reactions (such as those caused by exudate and explosive gases contacting the heating devices) invalidate the test, but these can be avoided by providing a sealed inner container to surround articles transported bare.
+Secondary reactions (such as those caused by exudate and explosive gases contacting the heating devices) invalidate the test, but these can be avoided by providing a sealed inner container to surround bare articles transported bare.
 A means of relief should be provided for the increased air pressure generated during the test due to heating. - 17.11.1.2.2 Temperature recording devices (permanent record types) are used to monitor temperature continuously or, at least, every 10 minutes.
 Instrumentation with an accuracy of \pm 2% over the test temperature range is used to measure the temperature at: - (a) The atmosphere air gap adjacent to the unit under test; and - (b) The exterior surface of the unit.

 - 17.11.1.3.1 The test item is subjected to a gradually increasing, at a rate of 3.3 °C per hour, air temperature until unit reaction occurs.
 The test may begin with the test item pre-conditioned to 55 °C below the predicted reaction temperature.
-Temperatures and elapsed test time are measured and recorded. - 17.11.1.3.2 Colour still photographs are taken to document the condition of the unit and the test equipment before and after the test.
-Cratering and fragment size are documented as an indication of the degree of reaction.
-The energetic material may ignite and burn and the case may melt or weaken sufficiently to allow mild release of the combustion gases.
-Burning should be such that case debris and package elements stay in the area of test except for case closures which may be dislodged by the internal pressure and thrown up to about 15 metres. - 17.11.1.3.3 The test is conducted twice unless a positive result is obtained earlier.
+Temperatures and elapsed test time are measured and recorded. - 17.11.1.3.2 Colour still photographs are taken to document the condition of the test item and the test equipment before and after the test.
+Explosive substance remains, fragmentation, blast, projections, cratering, witness plate damage, and thrust are documented as an indication of the article's response level.
+Colour video for the duration of each trial can be vital to assessment of response.
+In sitting the camera(s), it is important to ensure that the field of view will not be obstructed by any of the test facilities or instrumentation and that the field of view will include all necessary information. - 17.11.1.3.3 The test is conducted twice unless a positive result is obtained earlier.
+To classify complex articles containing multiple EIS main explosive loads, slow cook-off testing at the individual main load component level should be conducted to fully characterise the article's response level.